photo of Jane smiling

 Heidelberg Laureate Forum

 As a Human-Computer Interaction researcher, I design and build social computing systems grounded in affirmative consent, the idea that a person or a system must ask for, and earn, enthusiastic approval before interacting with an individual.
-Consent is deeply related to tackling a range of problems around power, safety, and privacy.
-For example, companies collect and share user data without users even knowing—there is often no real consent.
-It is also difficult to pick and choose—to give consent to—who can see one’s social media posts, given platforms' impoverished privacy settings.
-Users from marginalized groups face additional risks, such as online harassment.
+A lack of meaningful consent-granting mechanisms gives rise to a range of problems around power, safety, and privacy.
+For example, companies collect and share user data without users even knowing, especially with the rise of AI—oftentimes, there is no real consent.
+Many social technologies are also designed without considering users’ consent (e.g., platforms' impoverished privacy settings), which disproportionately impacts the safety of marginalized groups.

 • theorize what affirmative consent is—affirmative consent is voluntary, informed, revertible, specific, and unburdensome; and introduce such theory to the design of social computing systems (CHI 2021)

-• build consentful systems—I embed affirmative consent into multiple layers of social platforms, spanning core functionalities, interfaces, and algorithms; e.g., Moa, a consentful platform that enables sensitive information sharing among those with less power, without knowing each other's identities (in submission), consent mechanisms for AI-based inferences (CHI 2024)
+• build consentful systems—I embed affirmative consent into multiple layers of social platforms, spanning core functionalities, interfaces, and algorithms; e.g., Moa, a consentful platform that enables sensitive information-sharing among people with less power within an organization, without knowing each other's identities; consent-granting mechanisms for algorithmic inferences (CHI 2024)

 • rethink data privacy interfaces and business models—because tech companies argue they obtain users’ consent via interfaces that are heavily impacted by their business models (CHI 2023, ongoing work)